StemForAll 2025

 Rochester StemForAll location and time: StemForAll2025 in the Rochester area is going to take place in July/August 2025 at a time and location yet to be determined.

 Structure of the workshop: In 2025, StemForAll in Rochester will be mainly (but not entirely) dedicated to the pure and applied aspects of signal recovery.
 The basic problem is to send a signal via its Fourier transform and then recover this signal from incomplete information.
 The pure aspects of this problem touch upon Fourier analysis, probability theory, information theory, complexity theory and much more.
 The applied aspects include back-filling time series, forecasting, recurring transmissions, and this is just the beginning.
-The exact location of the program will be determined in the coming weeks.
+The exact location of the program will be determined in the coming weeks, but it will be somewhere in the Rochester area.

 Workshop Projects: